 General Election Results

-Dakota County maintains election results for City, County, State and Congressional offices.
+The Minnesota Secretary of State Office allows you to search for election results by City, County, State and Congressional offices.

 Get Ready to Vote